 In more detail: Riehle’s dissertation at ETH Zurich on object-oriented frameworks and design patterns explored the use of collaboration-based design (then called role modeling) to reduce complexity in the engineering of object-oriented software systems.
 It emphasized the use of design patterns in framework design and construction.
 He also translated the seminal Design Patterns book into German, all while employed at UBS’ Ubilab, a Zurich-based industrial research lab, during the late 1990s.
-From 1999 to 2002, Riehle lead the design and implementation of the first UML virtual machine while employed at Skyva, a Boston-based software startup.
+From 1999 to 2002, Riehle lead the design and implementation of the first UML virtual machine at a Boston-based software startup.
 The UML VM interpreted UML models as programs and made it faster, better, and cheaper to develop business applications.
 UML was treated as a framework for domain-specific languages for different aspects of business modeling.
-Skyva was acquired by ABB.
 After receiving an M.B.A. from Stanford Business School, Riehle co-founded a software startup in Berlin, Germany that provided on-demand software (SaaS) to small businesses.
 In 2006, he moved back to the United States to work for SAP in the Silicon Valley, where he was the principal investigator of open source and Web 2.0 applications research.
 In 2009 he moved to Germany for his current position as a professor at the University of Erlangen.

-(Also see the short one-paragraph bio.)
+Also see the short one-paragraph bio.

 2 Replies to “Dirk Riehle Half-Page Biography”